deephdc/deep-docs/source/user/modules/mods.rst

 This is a service to analyze online data streams in order to generate alerts in real-time.
-Its intelligent module core part is built as machine learning application using deep learning techniques for modelling in co-function with underlying Intrusion Detection Systems supervising network traffic of computing infrastruture.
+Its intelligent module core part is built as machine learning application using deep learning techniques for modeling in co-function with underlying Intrusion Detection Systems supervising network traffic of computing infrastruture.
 The service is running on TensorFlow backend.

-Further references like articles and presentations of this module are available in the `git repository <https://github.com/deephdc/mods/tree/master/references>`_.
+Further references like articles and presentations of this module are available in `MODS git repository <https://github.com/deephdc/mods/tree/master/references>`_.

 +-----------------------------------------------------------------+---------------------------------+
 | Data Science application                                        | machine learning, deep learning |